 If you’ve ever wondered how to stop bedding from tangling in your dryer, you’re in luck.
 A Brisbane mum recently shared three simple tricks to stop sheets getting tangled in the dryer, and it’s easier than you might think!

-Lastly, she recommends speeding up the drying time, as she says this help to seperate twists and folds in the fabric.
+Lastly, she recommends speeding up the drying time, as she says this help to separate twists and folds in the fabric.

 View this post on Instagram

 This isn’t the first laundry hack to make headlines.
-One mum sent the internet into a frenzy last year after she shared her secret to fresh, fluffy towels at home.
-Mama_Mila shared her simple hack on video-sharing app TikTok, telling her followers that they can “say goodbye to stiff, crusty towels” for good.
+One mum sent the internet into a frenzy previously after she shared her secret to fresh, fluffy towels at home.
+Mama_Mila shared her simple hack on the video-sharing app TikTok, telling her followers that they can “say goodbye to stiff, crusty towels” for good.

 According to Mila, the trick starts with setting your washing machine temperature between 40C and 60C.
 Then, throw your towels in and add liquid detergent along with half a cup of plain white vinegar instead of fabric softener.